Dosflange/Phos-Win32/README.md

-# Phos-Win32
+# Emulator for my Paver CPU / Windows version

-Emulator for my Paver CPU for MS Windows
+This is an emulator for my [Paver CPU](https://github.com/Dosflange/Paver) using C and OpenGL.